JoseeWouters/Josee-Wouters/content/blog/the-magic-of-relative-units.md

 url:
 reading time: 6 minutes
 ---
 There are two types of units you can use in CSS, relative and absolute units.
-The size of a relative unit is related to the viewport or font size of an element.
+The size of a relative unit, with the exception of percentages, is related to the viewport or font size of an element.
 An absolute unit will always be the same, regardless of the viewport or font size.

 ## Absolute units

 ### What is a pixel?
 A pixel, or `px` in web development is an absolute unit.
 If you set elements to 16 pixels, every one of those elements will be exactly the same.

 The size of a display will be set in pixels.
-For example, an average laptop screen size could be 1366 x 768 pixels, meaning that 1366 pixels would fit the width of this screen.
+For example, a common laptop screen size could be 1366 x 768 pixels, meaning that 1366 pixels would fit the width of this screen.
 You can probably already guess the limitations of this unit.
-Create a `header` for example of `1400px` wide and it wouldn’t fit on this average laptop, causing the user to scroll horizontally to view the full header.
+Create a `header` for example of `1400px` wide and it wouldn’t fit on this common laptop, causing the need for the user to scroll horizontally to view the header completely.

 Ddon't mistake a CSS pixel for a display pixel.
 Some screens have a higher pixel density, like Apple's retina displays.
 1 pixel in CSS could be 2 or maybe 4 screen pixels, so it will still look the same as on a display with a normal pixel density, only a bit smoother.
 The explanation is actually a bit more complicated, you can read more about it in the [W3C specs](https://www.w3.org/TR/css3-values/#px).